Nijenhuis operator in contact homology and descendant recursion in symplectic field theory: Notions from Symplectic Field Theory

-\begin{remark} We end this introductory section with a short discussion of the analytical foundations of SFT.
-All the algebraic results we prove for holomorphic curves rely on the fact that all appearing moduli spaces are (weighted branched) manifolds with corners of dimension equal to the Fredholm index of the Cauchy-Riemann operator.
-In order to equip the zero set of the Cauchy-Riemann operator with nice manifold structures, one applies an infinite-dimensional version of the classical implicit function theorem, where the crucial step is to prove a transversality result for the Cauchy-Riemann operator.
+\begin{remark} We end this introductory section with a short discussion about the level of rigour of our results.
+All the algebraic results we present for holomorphic curves rely first of all on the fact that all appearing moduli spaces are (weighted branched) manifolds (or orbifolds) with corners, of dimension equal to the Fredholm index of the Cauchy-Riemann operator.
+In order to equip the zero set of the Cauchy-Riemann operator with such structure, one would like to apply an infinite-dimensional version of the classical implicit function theorem, and the crucial step here is to prove a transversality result for the Cauchy-Riemann operator.
 While it is well-known that transversality holds for a generic choice of almost complex structure as long as all holomorphic curves are simple, several problems appear when the curve is multiply-covered.
-Since this problem is already present in (symplectic) Gromov-Witten theory and Floer homology, very involved tools like virtual moduli cycles, Kuranishi structures and polyfolds were developed to solve the transversality problem for holomorphic curves in general.
-While the polyfold approach of Hofer, Wysocki and Zehnder, see \cite{HWZ}, seems to be the approach that solves all the challenges in the most satisfactory way (see also the survey \cite{F3}), it is not yet fully completed.
-Since they promise to prove transversality for symplectic field theory and Gromov-Witten theory in one of their upcoming papers, we follow other papers in the field in proving everything up to transversality and state it nevertheless as a theorem.
-Since, in contrast to relative SFT and other papers about SFT using Morse-Bott techniques, we only need to add a transversality result for sections in our finite-dimensional tautological line bundles, our results are indeed rigorous when Hofer and his collaborators have completed their work. \\ \end{remark}
+This problem is already present in (symplectic) Gromov-Witten theory and Floer homology, and very involved tools like virtual moduli cycles, Kuranishi structures and polyfolds were developed to solve it.
+In particular the polyfold approach of Hofer, Wysocki and Zehnder, see \cite{HWZ} is supposed to solve all the challenges in the most satisfactory way (see also the survey \cite{F3}), but it is not yet fully completed.
+Since they promise to prove transversality for symplectic field theory and Gromov-Witten theory in one of their upcoming papers, we follow other papers in the field in considering everything up to transversality and state it nevertheless as a theorem.
+However, beside not dealing with these foundational problems, the proofs we give in this paper are admittedly somewhat sketchy.
+However we claim that most missing technical details (apart transversality), with special emphasis on the non-$S^1$-equivariant moduli spaces we consider throughout the paper, can be recovered in the literature.
+In particular this paper uses the description of moduli spaces of $S^1$-parametrized cylinders with punctures which appered in \cite{BO}, where a version of non-$S^1$-equivariant contact homology is presented, to shed some light on the elegant algebraic structure that can be deduced from it.
+Even when we introduce some other versions of moduli spaces of parametrized curves (in the proof of theorems \ref{masterCH} and \ref{omegarecursionCH}, for instance) and describe what form their compactification (and in particular codimension-$1$ boundary) should have, we use the same type of curve degeneration (the matching of the $S^1$-parametrization at the corresponding node/Reeb orbit).
+In the final part of the paper, when we move to the case of rational SFT, we use again the same ideas to sketch how some analogous definition of non-$S^1$-equivariant correlators produce an algebraic structure so natural that it integrates perfectly with the Hamiltonian systems formalism of the theory (even pointing to an answer to the integrability problem for such systems, for which for now no approach was found).
+We would like, in any case, to stress the ``research announcement'' character, especially for the second part of the paper, as we leave a more attentive analysis of the geometry of the moduli spaces (again, even apart from transversality) for a future work. \end{remark}